Sife-ops/dmenu_bw/README.md

 and password time without having going back and forth to the password manager.
 <br>

-Hint: use sxhkd to paste your primary clipboard with `Super + v`
+Hint: use middle mouse click to paste your primary clipboard, or use sxhkd to paste your primary clipboard with `Super + v`
 ```
 mod4+v
     sleep 0.25 &&